mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 ```

 #### Swift Charts
 SwiftUI provides us with a robust charting framework supporting accessibility and localization out of the box.
+It supports different types of charts that you can mix and combine using declarative syntax.

 ```swift
 import Charts